ikwseor/rbx/README.md

 .gws is a Lua script for espname and view.
 The user is automatically detected on execution.
-Simple and straightforward, designed to make these features easier. [discord](https://discord.gg/RrwRcvgFE8)
+Simple and straightforward, designed to make these features easier.
+Join the community on [Discord](https://discord.gg/RrwRcvgFE8).

 ## 🚀 Use

 1. Inject and execute in your executor:
    ```lua
    (vou colocar um raw aqui)